Last updated: April 29, 2026

 Frequently Asked Questions

-What are Oregon’s staff-to-child ratios for daycare?
+What are Oregon’s daycare staff-to-child ratios?

 More Oregon Business Guides